Sahanduiuc/hotel-cancellations/README.md

 weighted avg       0.70      0.70      0.70      5000
 ```

-From the above, we see that the accuracy in classification was quite high.

 Here is an ROC curve illustrating the true vs false positive rate.

 ```